 President's Choice Bank ("PC Bank") offers financial products and services to consumers under the President's Choice Financial brand, including the PC®Mastercard® and PC Money Account.
+PC Bank serves customers online, and through pavilions and ATMs throughout the Loblaw network of grocery stores located across Canada.
 PC Bank also offers guaranteed investment certificates through the broker channel.

-PC®Mastercard® is PC Bank's longest standing product, a leading no-fee credit card that rewards customers with PC Optimum points on every dollar spent.
-In 2020, PC Bank launched the PC Money Account, a simple no-fee way for consumers to do their everyday banking that also enables them to earn PC Optimum points on money they spend.
+PC®Mastercard® is PC Bank's longest standing product, a leading credit card that rewards customers with PC Optimum points on every dollar spent.
+The PC Money Account, is a simple no-fee way for consumers to do their everyday banking that also enables them to earn PC Optimum points on money they spend.
 As PC Bank enhances its products and services, it remains committed to offering customers innovative banking and payment solutions and value through the PC Optimum loyalty program.